xvik/gradle-use-python-plugin/README.md

 ### About

-Plugin **does not install python** itself (because it's easier to do it manually and python have great compatibility so does not need to be installed often): by default, globally installed python used.
+Plugin **does not install python and pip** itself (because it's easier to do it manually and python have great compatibility so does not need to be installed often): by default, globally installed python used.

 The only plugin intention is to simplify python usage from gradle.

 Features:
 * Install required python modules (guarantee exact versions, even if newer installed) using pip
 * Provides task to call python commands, modules or scripts (PythonTask)
 * Could be used as basement for building plugins for specific python modules (like [mkdocs plugin](https://github.com/xvik/gradle-mkdocs-plugin))

-If you need automatic python installation, look JetBrain's [python-envs plugin](https://github.com/JetBrains/gradle-python-envs) (note that on windows python could be installed automatically just once and requires manual un-installation).
-Set `pythonPath` to automatically installed python path.

 ##### Summary